Meredith Katz, Ph.D.

 2017 Katz, Meredith A. and Helen V. Mays.
 “Materialism and the Middle Class” in The American Middle Class: An Economic Encyclopedia of Progress and Poverty edited and compiled by Robert Rycroft.
 Santa Barbara, California: Greenwood Publishing Group.

-2016 Katz, Meredith A. “Best Practices in Teaching the Sociology of Consumption.”
+2016 Katz, Meredith A. “Pedagogical Approaches to Teaching the Sociology of Consumption.”
 Consume This!
 Blog (American Sociological Association section on Consumers and Consumption), November.

 2016 Katz, Meredith A. “Teaching Public Sociology Online.”
 Teaching/Learning Matters: American Sociological Association’s Newsletter for the Section on Teaching and Learning in Sociology, Winter 2016.